 September 20, 2017 8:39 am

 We’re slowly, slowly making renovation progress with our little country hideaway… When I say slow process though, I mean slow process.
 We’ve ripped out everything that we can possibly rip out – without giving Dan a heart attack over the loss of structural walls and whatnot.
 The whole place has been rewired, the roofers have literally just arrived on site to patch a few things up before winter hits (yep, I went there… Winter is well and truly on its way!) and my lovely bro is on his way round to make us some fitted cupboards.
-Our bathrooms should go in over the next two to three weeks if our lovely tub arrives in time (fingers crossed, please!) and then we can move in and start some heavy decorating!
+Our bathrooms should go in over the next two to three weeks if my dream bathtub arrives in time (fingers crossed, please!) and then we can move in and start some heavy decorating!

 Evidence of the delightful green carpet…